 - Don't forget to tell friends, employers, and relatives!

-Before packing, it is helpful to take stock of your belongings.
-Are there ways you can reduce the amount of belongings so that packing and moving is made easier?
-Make some lists of things you can give away, replace once you move, sell, or recycle...
+Before packing: it is helpful to take stock of your belongings.
+Are there ways you can reduce your amount of belongings so that packing and moving is easier?

-- Obtain boxes and packing supplies from grocery stores and convenience shops that have leftovers from shipped merchandise.
+- Check for free boxes at grocery stores and convenience shops that have leftover boxes from their shipments.

-- Pick up additional moving supplies including tape, rope, and labels.
+- Pick up moving supplies including tape, rope, labels, and markers.

 - Choose a truck rental or moving service.

-- Make your reservations in a timely and expedient manner based on the time of year you plan to move.
+- Make your reservations in a timely manner based on the time of year you plan to move.

 - Start packing!